 - 4 cups vegetable broth

-- ½ tsp black pepper use at least this much, or more, to taste (I usually use ½ teaspoon but you can start with ¼ teaspoon and increase as you taste test)
+- ¼ teaspoon black pepper use at least this much, or more, to taste (I usually use ½ teaspoon but you can start with ¼ teaspoon and increase as you taste test)

 - ½ cup milk Or less, depending on how thick you want your soup

 - Wash and chop your celery, onions, and potatoes.
 The celery for the soup should be cut into approximately half-inch pieces, the onions should be diced, and the potatoes cut into eighths.
 The extra half cup of celery that you'll set to the side should be diced into smaller pieces than the other two cups of celery.

 - In a dutch oven or soup pot, melt ¼ cup of butter on medium heat.
 Add the celery and onions.
 Cook on medium heat for at least five minutes, careful not to let it burn.
 When they get fragrant and start to soften, add the garlic and potatoes.
 Stir for another 2 minutes.

 - Add the flour to the cooking vegetables, and mix for another minute.